TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          (config.sys\_language\_XXX directives)

          \- all domains have the same set of languages defined

-         This option implies "config.typolinkCheckRootline=1", which will be activated automatically.
-Setting value of "config.
-         typolinkCheckRootline" inside TS template will have no effect.

          Disclaimer: it must be understood that while link is generated to another domain, it is still generated in the context of current